 The decline of bumblebees

-By tracking bee observations over the last 100 years, we can get an accurate picture of bumblebee health in the state.
-Things don’t look good—the number of bumblebee species has dropped from 11 to 7, with 3 of the 7 (B. fervidus, B. terricola and B. vagans) in danger of being extirpated from the state in the next decade if current trends continue.
-These losses have the potential to have catastrophic consequences for native biodiversity with cascading impacts across the ecosystem.
-The diversity of bumblebees impacts the diversity of native plants impacts the diversity of animals utilizing bee-pollinator plants for food, shelter, and nest sites impacts the diversity of predatory animals.
-Native bee decline is akin to an ecological version of the classic children’s game KerPlunk—eventually our actions will remove too many species and ecosystems will begin to collapse.
+The number of bumblebee species in Massachusetts has dropped from 11 to 7, with 3 of the 7 (B. fervidus, B. terricola and B. vagans) in danger of disappearing from the state in the next decade if current trends continue.
+These losses can have devastating consequences for native biodiversity with cascading impacts across the ecosystem.
+The diversity of bumblebees impacts the diversity of native plants.
+In turn, these native plants provide food and homes to an array of insects and animals.

 - Avoid cultivars of native plants which don’t produce floral nectar.
 In most plants, you can check for nectar by removing the flower from the base and squeezing it—a bubble of clear liquid means it has nectar.
 For species with a nectar spur, you can check for nectar by placing a light source behind the flower.

-- Always avoid exotic plants—they can have dramatic negative effects on bumblebee-native plant relationships and can contribute to bumblebee decline.
+- Avoid exotic plants—they can have dramatic negative effects on bumblebee-native plant relationships and can contribute to bumblebee decline.

 Recommended native plants* for bumblebees